earloc/TypealizR/README.md

 ```

 #### Declarative usage
 > tbd.
-There will be a built-in solution for utilizing `IServiceCollection`, once #63 is done.
+There might be a built-in solution for utilizing `IServiceCollection` to inject instances which expose groups, once #63 is done.

 ### **DON'T DO** this:
 All groups are still available as extension-methods for `IStringLocalizer<T>` as a list of flat members.